With

 Preparing softskins for paint is often a tricky business.
 For one there

-is rarely anywhere suitable on the vehicle to suspend it safely.
+is rarely anywhere suitable on the vehicle to hold or suspend it safely.
 Then

 there is the issue of completing the interior before masking glass areas